Skip to content

 Prevention

-• Choose a pedicure where the tools are sterilized.
+• Choose a pedicure where they sterilize the tools.

-• Apply antifungal powders to old shoes that have come into contact with fungus
+• Apply antifungal powders to old shoes that have come into contact with fungi.

 Ask an expert now